 The following triggers are associated with the onset of a migraine:

 Accuweather.com rates its forecast predictions based on how it may impact migraine sufferers.
 A great resource!

-Migraine headaches are characterised by disabling, throbbing or pulsing pain usually on one side of the head.
+These headaches are characterized by disabling, throbbing or pulsing pain usually on one side of the head.
 They often last for several hours to days at a time.

-There are a number of ways to prevent migraines.
+There are a number of ways to prevent severe headaches.
 UK-based The Migraine Trust has a comprehensive set of well-researched resources for those seeking more information on migraines and treatments.